Searching a Database of Source Codes Using Contextualized Code Search: Related Work

 The idea of using different program components (return types, API call sequences, parent class information, and so on) as context for judging programmer intent have been widespread \cite{XSnippet, prospector, PARSEWeb, CodeGenie, stratcona}.
 Much recent work has applied deep learning for code search \cite{deep_code_search, facebook_mapl18, doc_sim_icse16}.
 However, this latter category of methods has generally been restricted to search based upon natural language specifications (for example, using the information contained in a JavaDoc to learn how to relate text to code).
-To the best of our knowledge, our efforts are the first to use modern, neural methods to power search using context from different parts of the surrounding code.
+To the best of our knowledge, our efforts are the first to use neural methods to power search using context.